movementlabsxyz/MIP/MIP/mip-61/README.md

     IF `nonce.status_transfer` is `transfer_completed` THEN:
         RETURN.
 ELSE:
-    CREATE new `nonce` entry locally
+    CREATE new `nonce` entry locally and save it in ORDERED_SET.

-QUERY target chain contract for `nonce` // this includes non-final state!
+// note this is note the final state as is the case for most other state reads in this algorithm QUERY target chain contract for `nonce` in non-final state

 // If `complete_transfer` transaction was sent previously to target chain IF `nonce` is found THEN: